julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 ```

 If you take a look at each event, they represent the transitions defined in the diagram.
 The states aren't explicitly listed,
 but you'll see all of them in the transitions.
-We can use that function in `respondTo` now to get a new FSM for the conversation.
+We can use that function in `respondTo` to get a new FSM for the conversation.
-Also, now we have a fancier way to check if the conversation ended - we can use the method `isFinished` from the state machine
+Also, now we have a fancier way to check if the conversation has ended - we can use the method `isFinished` from the state machine
 to check for a final state.
 Let's update the code then:

 ```js